Tap to close

 The capital raising exemptions are the most frequently used, and the most important for private companies raising capital:

-The prospectus requirement does not apply to a distribution to a purchaser who qualifies as an "accredited investor" and who purchases as principal.
-The definition of accredited investor is detailed and encompasses financial institutions, governments, pension funds, registered dealers, and individuals meeting prescribed financial thresholds (generally, $1M in financial assets net of related liabilities, $5M in net assets, or income of $200,000 per year or $300,000 combined with a spouse).
+• The accredited investor exemption exempts distributions to purchasers who qualify as "accredited investors" and who purchase as principal.
+The definition is detailed and encompasses financial institutions, governments, pension funds, registered dealers, and individuals meeting prescribed financial thresholds (generally, $1M in financial assets net of related liabilities, $5M in net assets, or income of $200,000 per year or $300,000 combined with a spouse).

-A "private issuer" — one whose securities carry transfer restrictions, that has no more than 50 non-employee beneficial securityholders, and that has only distributed to qualifying persons — may rely on the private issuer exemption to distribute to directors, officers, employees, founders, control persons, and their close family, friends, and business associates, as well as existing securityholders and accredited investors.
+• The private issuer exemption permits distributions by issuers whose securities carry transfer restrictions and that have no more than 50 non-employee beneficial securityholders.
+Distributions are limited to directors, officers, employees, founders, control persons, close family, friends, business associates, existing securityholders, and accredited investors.

-An issuer may distribute securities without a prospectus by delivering a prescribed offering memorandum to purchasers before they sign their subscription agreements.
+• The offering memorandum (OM) exemption allows an issuer to distribute securities without a prospectus by delivering a prescribed offering memorandum to purchasers before they sign their subscription agreements.
 The OM exemption is available to a broader category of purchasers than the accredited investor exemption, including retail investors in most jurisdictions, subject to investment limits and mandatory risk acknowledgements.

-A distribution of securities of a single issuer with an acquisition cost of at least $150,000 paid in cash to a non-individual purchaser is exempt from the prospectus requirement.
+• The minimum amount investment exemption applies to a distribution of securities of a single issuer with an acquisition cost of at least $150,000 paid in cash to a non-individual purchaser.
 This exemption is available to corporations, partnerships, trusts, and other non-individual entities purchasing a significant block of securities.

 Transaction Exemptions